RainyCityCoder/SBY-backend/README.md

-# Scientist Birthdays
+# Scientist Birthdays Backend

 This full-stack app was originally designed to fulfill the following requirements:

 1. React front-end, demonstrating proper component use, with no topic/subject requirement.
-1. Django back-end with 2 or more endpoints accessed by the front end.
+2. Django back-end with 2 or more endpoints accessed by the front end.
-1. Deploy the front end to AWS S3.
+3. Deploy the front end to AWS S3.
-1. Deploy the back end to AWS EC2.
+4. Deploy the back end to AWS EC2.
-1. Website is publicly available.
+5. Website is publicly available.

+As the AWS free account that originally hosted this project has lapsed a new hosting solution needed to be found to keep the app affordable.
+After some research, Supabase, Render, and XXXX were chosen to host the database, API, and front-end respectively.

+`main` branch hosts generic code usable in a dev environment, but not deployment-specific code.

+`awsdeploy` branch contains code originally used to host the project on AWS.

+`render-deploy` branch contains code used to host the back end API on Render, and the database on Supabase.

 ## Table of Contents